The Men’s Connection Project

 We’ll begin our group hero’s journey by building rapport and identifying resources and strengths.

-Once we’ve built a safe container and group cohesion, we’ll combine the power of narrative (telling our stories) with action methods, such as empty chair work, art therapy, and (re)enactment.
+Once we’ve built a safe container and group cohesion, we’ll combine the power of narrative (telling our stories) with sociometry, gestalt, and group psychotherapy.

 This will help us climb up and over the healing arc into meaning making and integration, enabling us to find a state of calm and peace.
 It’s this final phase that allows our nervous systems to transform the painful life experience from one of shame and isolation into one of strength, connection, and community.